 Introduction to the field of computer science and computer programming.
 Topics include fundamental programming constructs, algorithms, and problem-solving.
 Lecture and lab.
 No programming experience required.
-Prerequisite: NS Grade 12 Academic or Advanced Math (or equivalent) or Precalculus or 3h of mathematics.
-Antirequisite: Credit cannot be obtained for both COMP 1113 and COMP 1893.
+Prerequisite(s): Mathematics 12 (or equivalent) or Precalculus 12 (or equivalent) or 3h of Mathematics.
+Antirequisite(s): Credit can be obtained for only one of COMP 1113 or COMP 1893.